Dorothy E. Smith: Institutional ethnography

 it is now used by researchers in the social sciences, in education, in human services and in policy research as a method for mapping the translocal relations that coordinate people's activities within institutions.
 Smith insisted that her outline of Institutional ethnography would be expanded upon in a collaborative manner amongst sociologists, emphasizing the networking needed to progress the idea.

 Smith uses the example of the everyday act of walking her dog to show how a benign act can actually be used for sociological investigation.
 She claims that in walking her dog and allowing it to do its business on some lawns, but not others actually reaffirms the class system.
 In choosing which lawns are acceptable or not for her dog she is reaffirming the differences in forms of property ownership.

 In her work on sociology for women, Smith spent time attempting to show that the standpoint of women has been historically excluded from aspects of life related to professional ruling.
 Meaning managing, organizing, and administering.
-Here Smith highlights how important it is to investigate how the everyday worlds we live in are shaped by the institutions we are surrounded by.
+Here Smith highlights how important it is to investigate how the everyday worlds we live in are shaped by the institutions that surround us.
 In this case Smith defines institutions as complex, functional organizations, in which many forms and groups are interwoven.
 Institutional processes then particular actions into standardized and generalized forms.
-Smith draws on Marx’s discussion of commodity relations: when goods and services are exchanged in the market setting, their value appears in the form of money.
+Smith draws on Marx's discussion of commodity relations: when goods and services are exchanged in the market setting, their value appears in the form of money.
 In a similar way, bureaucratic forms of organization make actions accountable in terms of abstract and generalized categories.